Instabug/Instabug-iOS/README.md

 1. [Download the Instabug SDK](https://s3.amazonaws.com/instabug-pro/sdk_releases/Instabug.zip)

-2. Extract it then drag & drop the Instabug.framework files to your project, and make sure that the "Copy items if needed" checkbox is checked
+2. Extract it then drag & drop Instabug.framework to your project's "Embedded Binaries" section under the "General" tab, and make sure that the "Copy items if needed" checkbox is checked

 3. Create a new "Run Script Phase" in your project’s target "Build Phases" and add the following snippet